MXLarge Logo

 MXLarge: Yeah, it's weird because, obviously a lot of the European guys, their heroes are actually the American guys.
 You're clearly not somebody that, I don't know if you want to go to America or not.
 Obviously, it's far too late for Supercross and maybe even too late for motocross.
 But it was that ever a goal?

 Seewer: Uh, yeah, it was.
-I mean, somehow growing up, I think the guys in the US were just small reachable on TV and in magazines.
+I mean, somehow growing up, I think the guys in the US were just more reachable on TV and in magazines.
 I think that's why I looked up to those guys.
 For some reason you know and yeah, it was a plan and the goal and to go there as a kid.
 But then honestly, I went there for three weeks when I was younger.
-And I mean, there's a lot of positive going to America and super cool.
-But then I realized, to live there, it's like a different World and I'm not sure if I'm made for that, you know.
+And I mean, there's a lot of positive going to America and super cool, but then I realized, to live there, it's like a different World and I'm not sure if I'm made for that, you know.
 Like it's.
-Yeah, it's America, you know, like food, people, everything is completely different and being from Switzerland, that's a tough decision to leave that you know.
+Yeah, it's America, but you know, like food, people, everything is completely different and being from Switzerland, that's a tough decision to leave that you know.

 MXLarge: Tell me something, because obviously riders, I'm sure ride the bikes before they sign with a new team, because you know you don't want to sign with a team, where the bikes no good.
 Do the riders usually ride the bikes before they sign.
 Have you tried to?

 Seewer: Yes, I mean obviously it's always tricky and sometimes you're not allowed from contract sometimes.
-Yeah, you need to find a place where it's like nobody's there and you know.
+Yeah, you need to find a place where it's like nobody's there, you know.
 So, we try to but, yeah, even I had contracts where I was allowed to do when we passed a certain amount of time, and you run out of contract.
 You know, it all depends on the situation, but we try to.
-But nevertheless, even riding the bike for a day like it's still like a lottery, because I mean, I tried the Kawasaki before I signed, and I felt that it wasn't right in some aspects, but I expected it to be fixed quite easy.
-I was like, okay, this bike is not made for me and once I my suspension and my stuff, it will be fine.
+But nevertheless, even riding the bike for a day, like it's still like a lottery, because I mean, I tried the Kawasaki before I signed, and I felt that it wasn't right in some aspects, but I expected it to be fixed quite easy.
+I was like, okay, this bike is not made for me and once I have my suspension and my stuff, it will be fine.
 It turned out to be a nightmare you know.
-So even trying the bike before you sign, that won't help you don't find anything on one day.
+So even trying the bike before you sign, that won't help, you don't find anything in one day.

 MXLarge: You have ridden Suzuki, you've ridden Kawasaki, you've ridden Yamaha.
 They used to say that the Japanese bikes were all the same.
 But it seems like that's not the case anymore.
 Are they a lot different?

 Seewer: Yeah, they're different.
 And you ride those bikes also over at different period of times.
 You know, like Suzuki, now it's eight years ago.
 I hope they made some progress, since then.
-But yeah, there are different.
+But yeah, they are different.
 Every bike has a little bit its own character, you know?
 But, like you say, they are Japanese bikes on the base system, they copy each other and it's not a miracle between those brands.

 MXlarge: You have had the last few years, trouble with the Yamaha, and you were quite outspoken about that and then you had trouble with the Kawasaki, and you were quite outspoken about that, now obviously the Ducati, a completely new motocross bike.
 Have you ridden it and how does that feel?
 And if you haven't ridden it, did you?
 Do you feel a little bit.
 I mean, obviously.
 Nobody really knows how it's going to be.
 I mean they have had GP's but not with a rider like you on it.